 Help us grow!
 This post contains affiliate links, which means we receive a commission if you click a link and purchase something recommended.
 All opinions however are our own and we do not accept payments for positive reviews.

 The Gardyn System is one of the most extensive personal hydroponic gardens on the market, and it claims to make growing veggies and fresh produce hassle-free and fun.
 But with a hefty price tag, is this system worth the hype?
 In this post, we’ll provide details and tips on how to garden with the Gardyn and set you up for indoor-growing success.

 What Is Gardyn?

-Gardyn is an American-made indoor gardening system for serious indoor growers.
-The goal of this hydroponic system is to make it easy to grow a large amount of fresh produce and veggies from the comfort of your own home – no green thumb required.
+Gardyn is an American-made indoor gardening system and smartphone app for serious indoor growers.
+The goal of this hydroponic system is to make it easy to grow a large amount of fresh produce and veggies from the comfort of your own living room – no green thumb required.

 And we just learned that Time Magazine named it the Best Invention of 2020.
 That’s some high praise!

-It aims to simplify the growing process through smart hydroponics, a sleek design, and helpful technology that guides you through planting and growing your own foods.
+It aims to simplify the growing process through smart hydroponics, a sleek design, and helpful technology that guides you through planting and growing your own food.

 The sensors on Gardyn detect the humidity and light levels in your home, allowing you to better meet your plants’ needs.

 How Does Gardyn Work?